 In the future, if you have difficulty logging into our system, please use the "comment" tool on the website and let us know.
 We're happy to work through the problem and get you voting.

 I've heard the list is rigged—that only doctors who advertise with 5280 make it.
 Is that true?

 Nope.
 The Top Doctors list is completely unaffected by which doctors advertise in the magazine.
 In fact, less than 1 percent of doctors on this year's list are advertisers.
 Doctors sometimes choose to advertise after they've been chosen for the list, but how much or if and when doctors choose to advertise are not taken into consideration.

 Through the years we've worked to improve Top Doctors by updating the categories, increasing the number of surveys, and considering suggestions from health-care professionals.
 In recent years, we've refined our categories to include only specialties approved by the American Board of Medical Specialties (although not every ABMS specialty is included).
 This system for choosing categories eases the confusion among doctors filling out the survey, as well as reduces the amount of lobbying we get from doctors and hospitals that'd like us to include some rather obscure specialties.

 So why aren't categories such as chiropractic and podiatry ever included?

 While these areas of medicine are completely relevant and respectable, our list is a physician-only (MDs and DOs) directory.

 Does 5280 check out all the doctors on the list?

-The magazine's fact-checkers independently verify every doctor's name, phone number, office address, and hospital affiliation.
-5280 also takes the additional step of sending our list to the Colorado State Board of Medical Examiners for approval—meaning doctors on our list do not currently have disciplinary actions against their licenses.
+The magazine's research department independently verifies every doctor's name, phone number, office address, and hospital affiliation.
+5280 also takes the additional step of sending our list to the Colorado Board of Medical Examiners for approval—meaning doctors on our list do not currently have disciplinary actions against their licenses.